addtheletters/space/README.md

 Umm...
 It's not really even a game yet so I'll hold off on version numbers for now...
 Anyways...

+*Text overlay in TestGraphics displays odd blocks instead of actual characters.
+*Someone find a fix!
+Use the powah of the internet XD

+-added slick2d library
+-removed slick_util because of conflicts with slick

 Entity update now needs delta and all other entities in the area
 Todo: Make update actually use delta